TugboatQA/docs/content/troubleshooting/fix-problem-x.md

 the repo.
 The latter is mainly a problem when the repository SSH key is added to some other service, like to pull a database or checkout a related git repo.
-However, as an example, if the repository SSH key is allowed to _push_ changes to a git repo, a malicious user would then have access to that repo.
+However, as an example, if the repository SSH key is allowed to _push_ changes to a git repo, a malicious user would then have access to _modify_ that repo.
 {{% /notice %}}

 ## Running a background process